-Status candidates refers to those individuals who are current or former federal civilian employees who hold or held non-temporary appointments in the competitive service, not the excepted service.
+Status candidates, or those with competitive status, refer to those individuals who are current or former federal civilian employees who hold or held non-temporary appointments in the competitive service, not the excepted service.

-Only applies to current federal competitive service employees applying for a job under merit promotion procedures.
+Only applies to current or former federal competitive service employees applying for a job under merit promotion procedures.
 Generally, an employee may not be promoted more than two grades within one year to positions up to the GS-05 grade level.
-Above the GS-05 grade level, an employee must serve a minimum of one year in a particular grade, and cannot be promoted more than one grade or two grades, per year, if that is the normal progression.
+Above the GS-05 grade level, an employee must serve a minimum of one year in a particular grade, and cannot be promoted more than one grade or two grades, per year.
 Time-in-grade requirements are intended to prevent excessively rapid promotions in the General Schedule.

 Gives eligible veterans preference in appointment over many other applicants.
 Veterans’ preference does not guarantee veterans a job, and it does not apply to internal agency actions such as promotions, transfers, reassignments, and reinstatements.